joachimbrand/Rimu.jl/README.md

 *Random Integrators for many-body quantum systems*

+Concept: Joachim Brand and Elke Pahl.
-Developed by Joachim Brand with contributions from Elke Pahl, Mingrui Yang, and Didier Adrien.
+Contributors: Joachim Brand, Elke Pahl, Mingrui Yang Additional contributions and help are acknowledged by Didier Adrien, Chris Scott (NeSI), Alexander Pletzer (NeSI).

 To install the package clone the git repository with `git clone` to a convenient location, e.g.
 `~/mygitpackagefolder/`.
 Then